 Co-founders Nicole Smith and Richard Tapp explain the concept: "It's a mini resource for your creative projects and food for your creative thoughts.
 We’ve included our own valuable references and resources we know and trust as a means to help you get your projects done.

 "We want to give you the creative push from a direction you may not have thought of, be it informative, inspirational, or simply entertaining."

 This excellent 27-page ebook details the 10 key classifications for typography, providing the basic understanding you'll need to gain a grasp of the fundamentals of type selection.
-The book covers a brief history for each of the classifications, as well as the core characteristics of the style.
+The Type Classification eBook covers a brief history for each of the classifications, as well as the core characteristics of the style.

 Over the course of 149 pages the different tools and options within each package are broken down, illustrating how to produce files for print that will provide accurate colour reproduction, pixel-perfect transparency matting and sharp lines.

-Another manifesto from the ChangeThis.com website, this offering from author Stephen Hay provides a methodology for converting client input (which may often be extremely vague!) into a meaningful design approach.
-As with Hugh MacLeod's book, this free PDF offers a personal insight into the process, demonstrating its value.
+Seeing us out is a manifesto from the ChangeThis.com website.
+The Design Funnel from author Stephen Hay provides a methodology for converting client input (which may often be extremely vague!) into a meaningful design approach.
+This free PDF offers a personal insight into the process, demonstrating its value.